kamranpoladov/websites-monitoring/README.md

 ### Keeping track of validation errors

-In order to keep track of input validation errors, you can also run the following command in a separate window:
+In order to keep track of input validation errors, you can also run the following command in a **separate window**:

 ```
 $ npm run start:errors